REDl3east/qrtool/README.md

 -s, --scale (The scale of the outputted qr code.
 Cannot have --size option)
 -s, --size  (Cannot have --scale option)
 -v, --verify  (View the image in a window without saving it in any way.
-Pressing 's' will save then quit, and 'q' will quit?)
+Pressing 'y' will save then quit, and 'n' will quit.)

 ### Thoughts